Xi Chao: Death

 Xi grew ill at the end of 377 and died shortly after.
 His father Xi Yin was a stalwart Jin loyalist but never knew about his son's schemes with Huan Wen.
 Before his death, Xi Chao was concerned that his father would be too grief-stricken by his death.
 He gave one of his students a chest that would stop him from doing so.
 After he died, Xi Yin was indeed heartbroken by his death and did not eat for days, so the student gave him the chest.
 In it were the plans that Xi Chao and Huan Wen made to overthrow the dynasty.
 His grief turned to anger, and he exclaimed, "My son should have died sooner!"
 Thus, Xi Yin no longer mourned him.

 Literary works

 Calligraphy

 Xi Chao was one of the distinguished calligraphers of the Eastern Jin period.
 In fact, five of his family members including Xi Jian were talented in calligraphy, and in the 8th century book about calligraphy, the "Shushu Fu (述書賦)", the writer Dou Ji (竇臮), listed the Xi family with the Xie, Wang and Yu clans as the four families that dominated the art during their time.
 According to the Liu Song dynasty calligrapher, Wang Sengqian, in his book, "Fashu Kao (法書考)", Xi's works were inferior to the "Two Wangs" (Wang Xizhi and Wang Xianzhi) but superior to that of his father Xi Yin in terms of beauty and compactness.
 Sengqian's one criticism for Xi Chao was that he lacked strength in his strokes.
+(Note: Xi Chao's cousin Lady Xi was Wang Xianzhi's ex-wife, per vol.80 of Jin Shu.)